Set up Microsoft Defender for Endpoint deployment

 netsh winhttp set proxy <proxy>:<port>

 For example: netsh winhttp set proxy 10.0.0.6:8080

-Down-Level machines include Windows 7 SP1 and Windows 8.1 workstations as well as Windows Server 2008 R2, Windows Sever 2012, Windows Server 2012 R2, and versions of Windows Server 2016 prior to Windows Server CB 1803.
+Down-Level devices include Windows 7 SP1 and Windows 8.1 workstations as well as Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, and versions of Windows Server 2016 prior to Windows Server CB 1803.
 These operating systems will have the proxy configured as part of the Microsoft Management Agent to handle communication from the endpoint to Azure.
-Refer to the Microsoft Management Agent Fast Deployment Guide for information on how a proxy is configured on these machines.
+Refer to the Microsoft Management Agent Fast Deployment Guide for information on how a proxy is configured on these devices.